LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Sending Predefined content

 Tapping a title populates the message text field with the predefined content.
-To user can tap the input field to edit the text.
-Closing the panel can be done via the Close button or tapping anywhere outside the panel
+The user can tap the input field to edit the text.
+Closing the panel can be done via the "close" button or by tapping anywhere outside the panel

 {: .notice}
 There is no option to collapse / expand categories and predefined content is only available in English (US).

 ## Structured content

-Users using the app, can view structured content sent by bots or other agents using the LiveEngage web.
-The card buttons are disabled.
+Users of the app can view structured content sent by bots or other agents using the LiveEngage web however, the card buttons are disabled.

 {: .notice}
 The app currently support only basic cards.
-Carousel will be added in next versions
+Carousel will be added in the next version of the app.

 ## Quick replies

-Users using the app, can view quick replies sent by bots or other agents using the LiveEngage web.
-QR message bubbles display with a QR button to left of the message
+Users of the app can view quick replies sent by bots or other agents using the LiveEngage web.
+QR message bubbles display with a QR button to left of the message.

 ### Expand/Collapse Quick replies

-By default, quick replies messages do not show up the offered replies suggested for the consumer.
+By default, quick reply messages do not show up the offered replies suggested for the consumer.
 A quick reply button is available to left of the message.
-User can tap the button to expand/collapse the quick replies buttons
+User can tap the button to expand/collapse the quick replies buttons.

-Below the quick reply there is a label indicating whether the quick replies buttons are visible or not for at the consumer side.
+Below the quick reply there is a label indicating whether the quick replies buttons are visible or not for the consumer side.

 ![](/img/SC_QR_app (1).png)

 ### Link preview

-When sending URL to a consumer, it is published to the consumer with a preview of the website.
+When sending a URL to a consumer, it is published to the consumer with a preview of the website.
 The preview appears below the original message and link.

 ## The connections list

 ### Connection list order

 The agent usually sees multiple conversations on their conversation list.
-Every conversation is color-coded for easier identification by the agent.
+Every conversation is color-coded for easy identification by the agent.
 The color-code can be seen on the outer ring of each consumer avatar.

-The list is sorted in according to the response time (SLA) if there is no response time because the conversation is pending a consumer response, then the list is sorted according to last modified conversation by the agent. (top to bottom)
+The list is sorted according to the response time (SLA).
+If there is no response time because the conversation is pending a consumer response, then the list is sorted according to last modified conversation by the agent  (top to bottom).

-**The list dynamic behavior and transition**
+### The dynamic list behavior and transition

 When the conversation status changes, e.g. when an agent responds to an overdue conversation, the position of the conversation in the queue changes accordingly.